shawngraham/5706a-f24/schedule.md

 ---

 ## Meeting 7.
-Research Management: Tropy
+Images & Handwriting

 Speaking of images, sometimes the most useful thing we can do is systematically keep track of both the images AND our annotations.
 That's what Tropy's for.
 And once we've gotten a collection of annotated images, _sharing_ those notes, images, and annotations might be the most [_generous_](https://generousthinking.hcommons.org/) thing we could do.